Why Disinfect Washing Machine

 - Your washing machine is composed of two parts and both of them need to be cleaned thoroughly.
 This is your machine’s interior and exterior.

 - You can use a variety of cleaning tools to disinfect your washing machine.
-This includes disinfecting wipes, disinfecting solutions, and even homemade cleaning formulas using ingredients known for their sanitizing nature like vinegar and baking soda.
+This includes disinfecting wipes, disinfecting sprays, and even homemade cleaning formulas using ingredients known for their sanitizing nature like vinegar and baking soda.